-Call options are market contracts that give the option holder the right to buy the underlying security -- usually stock shares -- at a specified price.
+Call options are market contracts that give the option holder the right to buy the underlying security – usually stock shares or derivatives – at a specified price.
 The call option's value is based on the relationship between the price at which the option can be exercised and the stock price on which the option is based.

 Call Option Structure

 A call option is defined by the underlying stock, the price at which it can be exercised and the expiry of the call option, or its expiration date, which sets the amount of time for the option.
 For example, the IBM April 140 call option might be a call on IBM stock that can be exercised at a share price of $140 until the third Friday in April.

 The exercise price for a call option is called the strike price of the option, according to the Options Industry Council.
 If the option holder elects to exercise, they’ll buy shares of IBM from the option seller at $140 per share.
 The trader has an automatic profit if IBM is trading higher.
 Each option contract is for 100 shares of the underlying stock.

 A call option occurs at one of three price levels in relation to the value of the underlying stock.
 If the option strike price is above the current price of the stock, the option is out of the money, or OTM.
 If the strike price is below the stock price, the stock is in the money, or ITM.
 When the stock price is at the option strike price, the option is said to be at the money, or ATM.
 Only an in-the-money call option has intrinsic value.

 The quoted price for a call option is called the premium.
 An option buyer will pay the premium for the rights the option gives, and the seller collects the premium and must deliver the stock if the option is exercised.
 The call option premium consists of the time premium, which is the value received for the right to exercise the contract until it expires, and any intrinsic value.